indamutsa/advanced-query/README.md

    - The MongoDB cluster is accessible on port 27019 using this connection string: `mongodb://localhost:27019`
    - You can do this using the MongoDB shell or a GUI tool such as MongoDB Compass.
 2. Download the data files from this <a href="https://drive.google.com/drive/folders/1hydGUBmqTuMW2FFqBNMdmTCOmn-vSF6X">link</a> and unzip them.
 You can run this command to unzip all the files at once.
+Unxip iyt

    ```
    unzip \*.zip
    ```
 3. Insert your data into the chosen database.
 You can do this either manually or by importing data from a file.
    You can speed up the process by using the script `import.sh` provided in the files folder.
-From the unzipped folder, mv import.sh script into the folder containing the unzipped and run the following commands:
+From the unzipped folder, mv import.sh script into the folder containing the unzipped.
+Copy the zipped file in files inside the cloned folder.
+RUn the following commands:
    ```
-   bash
    chmod +x import.sh
    ./import.sh relative_path_to_data_unzipped_folder
    sh